 Tailor-make one to suit your needs in generating new clients.

 I have put together an example of a personal trainer bio.

 You can download it from the chapter resources.

 Conclusion and assignment

-This chapter covered all the information you need to know about properly presenting yourself as a personal trainer.
+This chapter covered everything you need to know about properly presenting yourself as a personal trainer.

 Don’t forget to take the chapter takeaway quiz to make sure you have a good grasp of everything covered here.

-In the course resources, there is a downloadable document where you can write your first personal trainer bio.
+The course resources contain a downloadable document where you can write your first personal trainer bio.